cdk8s-team/cdk8s/rfc/no-code-synthesis.md

   Unfortunately, this would only work for libraries that support JSII.
 We do not force our users to use JSII and hence I looked into similar libraries in different languages that can provide with a similar functionality.
 Where if presented with a file, the library can generate an abstract syntax tree for it which can provide us with meaningful results.
 There are two problems with this approach,
   1. This would add more dependencies to our product which in turn adds to more things to maintain or keep up with.
   2. The experience with AST generation would vary from language to language due to the quality and features of libraries present in each language.
 This would not give our users a similar experience when working on different languages.

-* **`helm create` command**

-  [helm create](https://helm.sh/docs/helm/helm_create/) is a helm command that generates a templated chart with the necessary folder structure and files needed to deploy the chart with helm.
-I did not use this to create the chart structure for two reasons,
-  1. This would mean that we need to take a dependency with helm or mention to the user that helm needs to be present on their machine for the synthesis to work in this scenario.
-  2. This command creates all the necessary structure but also creates files for simple `nginx` application.
-For our purposes, these files would either needed to be deleted or modified to work with the manifests we are generating.
-This feels like an over kill to accomplish our requirements.

 ### What are the drawbacks of this solution?